Posts contained in the “YA Literature” category:

 My Dad’s A Punk edited by Tony Bradman

-Again, this book was another one of those lucky finds as I wandered around in the library: a book of short stories for reluctant readers, and a book about things boys think and wonder about written just for boys (many of whom are reluctant readers).
-The title story, by Sean Taylor, is probably my favorite, …read more…
+Share this… Again, this book was another one of those lucky finds as I wandered around in the library: a book of short stories for reluctant readers, and a book about things boys think and wonder about written just for boys (many of whom are reluctant readers).
+The title story, by Sean Taylor, is probably my …read more…

-This book had been on my radar for a long time, but hadn’t been available in our local library.
+Share this… This book had been on my radar for a long time, but hadn’t been available in our local library.
 Now I know why.
 Eighteen-year-old Fergus is living through “The Troubles” in Northern Ireland.
-His older brother is in a British prison for being involved with the IRA, and while he plans to go to college …read more…
+His older brother is in a British prison for being involved with the IRA, and while he plans to go to …read more…

-What I love about books like Guys Write is that they remind me of those assortments of little boxes of cereal: you get a little bit of everything.
+Share this… What I love about books like Guys Write is that they remind me of those assortments of little boxes of cereal: you get a little bit of everything.
 Like those assortments, there’s no need to read a book like this straight through, or even to read all of it.
-You can dip in and …read more…
+You can dip in …read more…

-Atherton: The House of Power (Patrick Carman)
+Atherton: The House of Power by Patrick Carman

-The only world eleven-year-old Edgar has ever known is that of Tabletop.
+Share this… The only world eleven-year-old Edgar has ever known is that of Tabletop.
 In the center of Tabletop are the cliffs that lead to the Highlands, but climbing those cliffs is strictly forbidden.
 At the outer edge, sheer cliffs descend to the unknown Flatlands.
-As an orphan, Edgar has always had to work for Mr. Ratikan, …read more…
+As an orphan, Edgar has always had to work for Mr. …read more…

-Before We Were Free (Julia Alvarez)
+Before We Were Free by Julia Alvarez

-Twelve-year-old Anita has always had a happy life, living with her extended family in the Dominican Republic.
+Share this… Twelve-year-old Anita has always had a happy life, living with her extended family in the Dominican Republic.
 Her middle class family live a life that few in her country can afford, with household servants and private schools for their children.
-And always, they are surrounded by portraits of “El Jefe,” whom Anita has always thought …read more…
+And always, they are surrounded by portraits of “El Jefe,” whom Anita has always …read more…

 I Can’t Keep My Own Secrets

-Literary legend has it that someone once challenged Ernest Hemingway to write a novel in six words.
+Share this… Literary legend has it that someone once challenged Ernest Hemingway to write a novel in six words.
 His response was “For sale: baby shoes, never worn.”
 I’m not sure if this is true or not: the whole thing sounds a little too neat for me.
-I’m not a huge fan of Hemingway, so I’m not …read more…
+I’m not a huge fan of Hemingway, so I’m …read more…

-The Absolutely True Diary of a Part-Time Indian (Sherman Alexie)
+The Absolutely True Diary of a Part-Time Indian by Sherman Alexie

-Update as of 26 October 2011: This book continues to be controversial.
+Share this… Update as of 26 October 2011: This book continues to be controversial.
 Only this past spring, I was asked to help fight a push to not just remove this book from the twelfth grade curriculum of a public high school, but to remove the book from the school library, as well.
-The irony is that …read more…
+The irony is …read more…

 April is National Poetry Month

-April is National Poetry Month.
+Share this… April is National Poetry Month.
 I know I’m getting this out a bit late, but better late than never (a cliché that I’m sure all aspiring poets will be careful to avoid in their work).
-If you don’t know what National Poetry Month is, it was inaugurated in 1996 by the Academy of American Poets …read more…
+If you don’t know what National Poetry Month is, it was inaugurated in 1996 by the Academy of American …read more…

-The Graveyard Book (Neil Gaiman)
+The Graveyard Book by Neil Gaiman

-If you are lucky, a book will come into your life at precisely the moment that you need it.
-I had been missing the Harry Potter books for some time, and while I didn’t want to read a clone, ripoff, or wannabe of that series (of which there are many), I did want to read …read more…
+Share this… If you are lucky, a book will come into your life at precisely the moment that you need it.
+I had been missing the Harry Potter books for some time, and while I didn’t want to read a clone, ripoff, or wannabe of that series (of which there are many), I did want to …read more…